 Clients understand volatility—except when it happens

-For financial advisors, understanding core financial concepts such as variance, portfolio volatility, and systematic risk are one thing.
+For financial advisors, understanding core financial concepts such as variance, portfolio volatility, and systematic risk is one thing.
 Reckoning with their psychological effects on clients is another.

 That’s because human brains are riddled with pesky emotional and cognitive biases that can overpower even the most well-considered plans.
 (This isn’t only true of people who have their investments managed professionally.
 Those managing their own money will second-guess themselves as well.)